 Our asbestos lawyers can fight on your behalf for the compensation you need.
 Take the first steps toward justice now.

 There are many different asbestos-related diseases.
 However, they all share a common cause: long-term damage from asbestos fibers.

-Asbestos fibers cannot be broken down by the human body’s natural defense or digestive systems.
-As a result, the effects of asbestos include constant irritation to nearby lung tissue.
-This leads to abscesses, fluid buildup, and scarring in the affected areas.
-Over time, this chronic irritation causes diseases.
+Asbestos fibers cannot be broken down by the human body, so the fibers irritate healthy tissue within the body for decades.
+This can lead to abscesses, fluid buildup, and scarring in the affected areas.
+Over time, this chronic irritation also causes diseases.